 In January 2009, the Danish government announced the second support package to the financial sector.
-The package comprises the recapitalisation of the financial sector and the extension of the guarantee scheme for the issuance of medium-term loans maturing at the latest on 31 December 2013.
+The package comprises the recapitalisation of the financial sector and the extension of the guarantee scheme for the issuance of medium-termloans maturing at the latest on 31 December 2013.
 All solvent banks and mortgage credit institutions are eligible to participate; applications for the recapitalisation, which will be in the form of hybrid capital, must be submitted by 30 June 2009.
-Ringkjøbing Landbobank has not yet decided whether it will apply for the capital injection but does not see an immediate need for additional capital given the current solvency levels.
+Ringkjøbing Landbobank has decided not to apply for the capital injection.

 In October 2008, the Danish government announced the first support package to the banks which was put in place in co-operation with the Danish banking sector.
 The guarantee scheme covers deposits and the claims of senior unsecured creditors and is effective for a two-year period until 30 September 2010.
-The participating banks will cover first loss under the scheme up to DKK35 billion (DKK15 billion in monthly guarantee commissions + up to DKK20 billion under a guarantee).
-Ringkjøbing Landbobank is covered by the scheme and its share of the guarantee commission is about DKK120 million for the two-year period.
-In addition, the bank's maximum share of the guarantee is DKK170 million.
-The negative impact on the 2008 profit was DKK28 million - DKK16 million in guarantee commissions and DKK12 million as a provision/write-down for liabilities under the guarantee.
+The participating banks will cover first loss under the scheme up to DKX35 billion (DKX15 billion in monthly guarantee commissions + up to DKX20 billion under a guarantee).
+Ringkjøbing Landbobank is covered by the scheme and its share of the guarantee commission is DKX115 million for the two-year period.
+In addition, the bank's maximumshare of the guarantee is DKX156 million.
+The negative impact on the 2008 profit was DKX28 million - DKX16 million in guarantee commissions and DKX12 million as a provision/write-down for liabilities under the guarantee.
 The support package has been helpful from the liquidity point of view but we note that it will weigh on profitability of the participating banks for the two-year period.
 The banks are not allowed to distribute dividends for the financial years of 2008 and 2009.